ArifZx/phaser3-typescript-webpack-externals-template/README.md

 You can **import files** with `const name = require("path").default`.

+You can change the phaser 3 version with edit `script-src` at the head of `src/index.html`.

 ### Webpack

 If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can